 Government social media teams also support national awareness days and holidays such as celebrating the 75th anniversary of VE Day.
 We review what opportunities we can provide to support such causes annually.

 We adopt an 80/20 rule for content.
 Roughly 80% is content we create and 20% of content is curated from elsewhere via a retweet or linking to another department’s content.

 The important thing to remember about editorial tie-ins is that you must have content that adds value.
 A rule of thumb for us when we’re tweeting from @GOVUK is that it points back to information on GOV.UK.

 Content for events

-As with everything, you need to think about your objectives for campaigning around an event.
-Below is an example of the roles social media can play in supporting these.
+As with everything, you need to think about your objectives for content around an event.
+There are various roles social media can play in supporting these.